DanielT/a2ltool/manual/src/index.md

 ## Support

-If you encounter any bugs, you can report the bug in the [issue tracker](https://github.com/DanielT/a2ltool/issues) on Github.
+If you encounter any bugs, you can report them in the [issue tracker](https://github.com/DanielT/a2ltool/issues) on Github.